Singing, Learning, Cosmology

 As America hopes to re-birth the dream of its founding, it’s inspiring to read in Mechal Sobel’s, Teach Me Dreams: The Search for Self in the Revolutionary Era, published in 2000.
 If you read her work with an open mind and open heart, you can see how America was founded in ways inspired by dreaming of all peoples.
 It was a national Dream sustained by dreaming.
 We can do this again now.
 However, in our era, we are to approach our understanding of self in profoundly deeper and participatory ways.

 We are called to recover a wholeness lost over the centuries.
-We can revision Monticello as a middle way, a little mountain.
+We can revision Monticello as a middle way, a middle mountain.

 Monticello